DigiScore/digiscore.github.io/pages/point_line.md

 like a play around a theme and variation and therefore contained, controlled and understandable: only the materials of the lines and the algorithmic settings are in play.
-Together with the acutely symbiotic design of the visuals and their emergent responses, these materials offer the user (a hybrid of performer and composer roles) a cohesive focus that guides any user regardless of age, experience and musical aptitude into genuine creative play.
+Together with the acutely symbiotic design of the visuals and their emergent responses, these materials offer the user (a hybrid of performer and composer roles) a cohesive focus that guides any user regardless of age, experience and musical aptitude into creative play.